rcarvello/mysqlreflection/README.md

 # MySQLReflection
 ## A useful utility for the Object Relation Mapping of MySQL databases
-The utility generates automatically PHP classes for any tables of a given database schema.<br>
+The utility generates automatically PHP classes for any tables of a given database schema.

-Package is extracted from my personal PHP Web MVC Framework<br>
+Package is extracted from my personal PHP Web MVC Framework.

 To run the utility: